wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--vuln-detector.md

 **Expected logs**

-Since this test is the reverse of `VUL009`, verify that the `ossec.log` file does not have a false positive of that test.
+Since this test is the reverse of `VUL009`, verify that the `wazuh.log` file does not have a false positive of that test.

 ## VUL011